firmworks/FileViewer/docs/index.md

 1. Give users permissions to the Viewer fields and the permission set for 'FileViewer'.

-1. Discover and work with files through the File Viewer tab.
+1. Discover and work with files through the FileViewer tab.

 1. Add taxonomy launcher to any layout to get users to tag files as they upload them.
     ![File Tag Launcher](images/filetaglauncher.png)